 - If a player is BOOKED TWICE during the same game then the offending player must IMMEDIATLEY LEAVE the pitch and will also MISS the NEXT GAME (Red Card).

-- If a player is SENT OFF (Red Card) then the offending player must IMMEDIATELY leave the pitch and will also MISS the NEXT TWO GAMES or remainder of the tournament.
+- If a player is SENT OFF (Straight Red Card) then the offending player must IMMEDIATELY leave the pitch and will also MISS the NEXT TWO GAMES or remainder of the tournament.

 - If a player has committed b) or c) above and he is sent off again then he will be disqualified from the tournament.

 - A Yellow card offence will not be carried forward into the second (knockout) stage.